thin-edge/thin-edge.io/docs/src/references/tedge-cumulocity-proxy.md

 If HTTPS is enabled, the configured certificate should be installed in the OS trust store for any connected agents in order for them to trust the connection to the mapper.

+Once HTTPS is enabled for the mapper, certificate-based authentication can also be enabled.
+The directory containing the certificates that the mapper will trust can be configured using `c8y.proxy.ca_path`, and the agent can be configured to use a trusted certificate using the `http.client.auth.cert_file` and `http.client.auth.key_file` setings.

 ## Possible errors returned by the proxy
 Due to the underlying JWT handling in Cumulocity, requests to the proxy API are occasionally spuriously rejected with a `401 Not Authorized` status code.